Fast Bellman algorithm for real Monge-Ampere equation: Numerical experiments

 \subsubsection{Constant Monge--Ampère}

 Let us consider the Dirichlet problem

 The exact solution of~\eqref{eq:constant_MA} is unknown, and even though the setup looks innocent enough at first glance, this example has shown to be a challenge to most if not all numerical algorithms that have been proposed for the Monge--Ampère equation.
 The problem is that the boundary conditions force $u$ to be almost constant on lines parallel to and close to the boundary of the square, and the condition $\det(D^2 u) = 1$ then forces the second order derivative in the normal direction to blow up.
+Consequently, the eigenvalues of the Hessian are neither bounded from above nor away from zero on $\bar{\Omega}$.
 It follows from results by B\l{}ocki~\cite{Blocki} that the solution is $C^{1,1}(\Omega) \cap C(\bar\Omega)$, but by the argument above, we can't expect higher order regularity of $u$ up to $\partial\Omega$.

 Running the Bellman algorithm on Equation~\eqref{eq:constant_MA} produces a function that (barely) fails to be convex near the corners of $\Omega$, but the same is true for Method M2, see Figure~\ref{fig: Constant_MA_solutions_diagonal}.
 This example was also studied by Dean and Glowinski~\cite{Dean} (using a variational formulation) and Oberman~\cite{Oberman} (wide stencil finite difference discretization), all with similar results.
 In~\cite{Benamou}, they suggest comparing the different methods using the minimum (i.e.\ the value at the origin) of the solution.
 The wide stencils methods from Oberman~\cite{Oberman} are known to converge monotonically to a viscocity supersolution of Equation~\eqref{eq:MA}, and are thus too large.
-If the solution produced by the Bellman method had been convex, Proposition~\ref{prop:monotone} would have implied that it too is too large, but since convexity fails near the corners of the square, we have no guarantee for this.
+If the solution produced by the Bellman method had been convex, monotonicity would have implied that it too is too large, but since convexity fails near the corners of the square, we have no guarantee for this.
 Our method produces a solution which is slightly larger than the M2 and M1 methods, see Table~\ref{table:constant_MA_min}.

 The two methods used in~\cite{Benamou} were observed to have running times of $\sim N^{4.0}$ (M1) and $\sim N^{4.6}$ (M2), respectively (results were reported for grid sizes $21 \le N \le 141$).
 When we ran those two methods on grid sizes up to $255 \times 255$ (for M1), we observed similar running times.